mixedbread-ai/vercel-marketplace-mixedbread/README.md

 # Vercel with Mixedbread

-A minimal template for building AI Search applications using Next.js, Vercel, and Mixedbread.
+A starter template for building AI Search applications using Next.js, Vercel, and Mixedbread.

 ## Getting Started